tiger1991223/mcp-server-azure-devops/README.md

 - `list_repositories`: List all repositories in a project
 - `get_repository`: Get details of a specific repository
 - `get_repository_details`: Get detailed information about a repository including statistics and refs
+- `get_file_content`: Get content of a file or directory from a repository

 ### Work Item Tools